-Even if the remedies are to be taken unavoidably after the implementation of the combination, the dead line for the remedies should be imposed appropriately and definitely.
-Moreover, to divest the whole or a part of the businesses as remedies for example, it is desirable to decide the partners who succeed the business in advance of the implementation of the combination.
-Otherwise, the parties are required to obtain the permissions from the Fair Trade Commission in regard with the divesting partners.
+Even if the remedies are to be taken unavoidably after the implementation of the combination, the deadline for the remedies should be imposed appropriately and definitely.
+Moreover, to divest the whole or a part of the businesses as remedies for example, it is desirable to decide the counterpart who succeed the business in advance of the implementation of the combination.
+Otherwise, the parties are required to obtain the permissions from the JFTC in regard with the counterpart of the divestiture.

-Furthermore, based on a request from the company group, when the necessity of continuation of the remedies are assessed reflecting the changes in the conditions for competition after the business combination, if it is determined that the effect of the business combination may not be substantially to restrain competition with a change or termination of the remedies, the company group is allowed to change or terminate them.
+Furthermore, based on a request from the company group, when the necessity of continuation of the remedies are assessed reflecting the changes in the conditions for competition after the business combination, if it is determined that the effect of the business combination may not be substantially to restrain competition with a change or termination of the remedies, the company group is sometimes allowed to change or terminate them.